-It is recommended that 18 inches (457 mm) of clearance be provided in front of the back cover to permit removal of the cover and easy access to the pump interior.
-A minimum clearance of 6 inches (152,4 mm) must be maintained to permit removal of the cover.
+A minimum clearance of 18 inches in front of the cover plate is required to permit removal of the cover and easy access to the pump interior.

 SUCTION AND DISCHARGE PIPING

 Pump performance is adversely effected by increased suction lift, discharge elevation, and friction losses.
 See the performance curve on Page E-1 to be sure your overall application allows pump to operate within the safe operation range.